 Whether you are storing clothes during the move, or just packing up summer clothes for the winter season, it is important to know how to store clothing in a storage unit.
 This seems like an easy process of just packing your clothes in storage boxes, but there is a lot more to it if you intend on maintaining their shelf life.
 Below, we have 7 easy tips on how to store clothes in a storage unit.

-- Wash, dry, and iron all of your clothing before packing
+- Wash, dry, and iron all of your clothing

-- Fold your clothing properly before placing into the plastic containers
+- Fold your clothes properly before storing

 Here is a great video on how to properly fold your clothes and maximize your storage space:

-Cedar balls are also great to place in your seasonal clothing like Halloween costumes and holiday decorations and will eliminate their musty odors.
+Cedar balls are the best way to preserve your clothing naturally and avoid musty odor build-up.
+They also work well for long-term storage and will keep your clothes smelling fresh.
+Cedar balls are also put to great use when storing seasonal clothing like Halloween costumes and holiday decorations.
 They are pretty inexpensive as well, you can buy a pack of 40 cedar balls for less than $8 on Amazon.

-Step 6: Check On Your Storage Unit Periodically
+Check Your Storage Unit Periodically

 Once you have found a place to store your clothing, the job isn’t finished.
 Make sure to check your storage unit periodically to make sure your clothes are staying protected.
 Share these 7 easy tips with your family and friends on how to store clothes in a storage unit.